EMDR therapy in Surrey, BC

 post traumatic stress disorder

-A typical EMDR session lasts between 50 and 90 minutes to allow for some time after the therapy to relax and de-brief.
+When you begin processing difficult memories, it can feel like you open up a wound that has been closed for a while.
+A typical EMDR session lasts between 50 and 75 minutes to allow for some time after the therapy to relax and de-brief.
 You may feel like you've been to the gym and worked out for that amount of time.
 I will provide you with some relaxation tools that will help you to leave with a feeling of being in control and empowered.

 That answer depends on you!
 The length of treatment depends on how much previous trauma you have experienced; what your current life circumstances are; what your support system is like; and how strong you feel internally.
-One or more sessions are necessary to compile a clinical history and an understanding of what brings you to therapy, and then we can start digging in!
+One or more sessions are necessary to compile a clinical history and an understanding of what brings you to therapy, set up the targets, and then we can start digging in!
+It typically takes between 4-6 sessions for each original situation you are wanting to work on.
 There are times when we may decide that EMDR is not the best fit for you, and then talk about what approach works best to help you reach your goals for therapy.